SheldonT/Ham-Locator/README.md

 <li>serial received (for radio contests)</li>
 </ul>

 After entering a record, press <i>enter</i> or click/tap the submit button.
 The record will be entered in a table below the map.
 Each consecutive record will be entered in the table in reverse order.
-A marker is also placed on the world map for each record at the location determined from the station's callsign.
+A blue marker is also placed on the world map for each record at the location determined from the station's callsign.
 A popup is also displayed showing some extra information about the station, such as city, country, flag, and distance from your home station.
 All records are stored in your browser's local storage, so your log won't be lost if you refresh or close your browser.

 If you're not a ham radio operator, you can still try Ham Locator by entering some log entries from my ham radio log, located under the <i>Logbook</i> tab on my <a href="https://www.qrz.com/db/VO1TWR">qrz.com profile</a>.